pyprg/dssex/README.md

 Scaling factors and node voltages are the results of the optimization process.
 Variables for voltages and factors are named decision variables.
 The injected node current I is expressed in terms of the node voltages and scaling factors.
 The objective function is also expressed in decision variables and attributes of the devices and the topology.
-P_caluculated in the term of an active power measurement at the terminals of a branch (P_measured - P_calculated)\*\*2, for example, is expressed in decision variables of the node voltages and admittance values of the branch.
+P_calculated in the term of an active power measurement at the terminals of a branch (P_measured - P_calculated)\*\*2, for example, is expressed in decision variables of the node voltages and admittance values of the branch.

 Initial node voltages for the optimization process are currently calculated by a rootfinding function created and solved by CasADi (using IPOPT).

 The complete estimation process can consist of several minimization steps.
 Each step has a specific objective funtion.
 E.g. after opimizing towards P/Q measurements the next step might optimize to meet the voltage measurements/setpoints.
 P and Q values of the first step can be fixed by adding constraints accordingly.
 A separate handling of flow and voltage measurements and optimization of additional criteria is thus possible.
 This split avoids numeric problems created by different magnitudes of